Echinops: Generative features

 The capitulas are single-flowered, have a hermaphrodite tubular flower and are surrounded by a multi-rowed sheath.
 Numerous capitulas form spherical inflorescences of the second order, which have a diameter of 4 to 8 centimeters.
 The capitulas bloom from top to bottom within a head.
 The corolla is tubular, divided almost to the base.
 The flower color is steel blue to white, the inflorescences as a whole are usually bluish.
 The stamens are blue-gray.
 The achenes are cylindrical, pentagonal and hairy.
 The pappus has short scales.

-Traditional uses
+Human uses

-Many species belonging to the genus Echinops are traditionally used as medicinals mainly in Africa, Asia and Europe.
-The genus is reported to contain diverse secondary metabolites.
-More than 151 secondary metabolites have been reported in this genus which thiophenic compounds held the biggest share.
-Various extracts, essential oils, and isolated compounds from members of this genus are shown to exhibit different biological effects mainly anti-microbial, anti-proliferative, and anti-inflammatory.
-However, there are a number of species in this genus that are claimed to have traditional medicinal uses but their biological effect not yet been evaluated.
-The common traditional uses can fall into three general groups.
-The frequently described application is to treat symptoms like inflammation, pain, and fever.
-The other common traditional uses is to treat ailments related to respiratory tract including cough and sore throat.
-Members of the genus have been used as an aphrodisiac, facilitation of expulsion of retained placenta and delivery, as an abortifacient, treatment of uterus tumor and leucorrhoea.
+Many species belonging to the genus Echinops are traditionally used as medicinal herbs in Africa, Asia and Europe.
+More than 151 natural products have been reported from this genus, many of which contain an unusual alkyne- and thiophene-containing structure.
+Various extracts, essential oils, and isolated compounds from members of this genus have been shown to have anti-microbial, cytotoxic, and anti-inflammatory effects in vitro.
+However, there are a number of species in this genus that are claimed to have traditional medicinal uses but their chemical composition has not yet been evaluated.